Ben Grieve: Oakland Athletics

-Career after trade to Tampa Bay
+Tampa Bay Devil Rays

 With the Devil Rays in 2001, he hit 11 HR with 72 RBI, Grieve's slugging percentage dropping a full 100 points from the prior year.
 The following season (2002) he battled injuries, but did manage to hit 19 home runs and drive in 64 RBI in 136 games.
 In 2003, in 55 games, he hit .230, with 4 home runs and 17 RBI in 165 at-bats.

+Later career

 Following the 2003 season, Grieve signed as a free agent with the Milwaukee Brewers; on August 31 of the 2004 season, they traded him to the Chicago Cubs.
 He served primarily as a back-up outfielder for both the Cubs and the Brewers that year.
 In all, he appeared in 123 games between the two teams, hitting just 8 home runs and driving in 35 runs.

 Grieve departed the Cubs in the 2004–2005 offseason as a free agent; he eventually signed with the Pittsburgh Pirates as a non-roster invitee to 2005 spring training.
 He was cut by the Pirates prior to the regular season, which made him again a free agent.
 At the beginning of the 2005 season, he was signed by the Cubs to a minor-league contract, which assigned him to the Triple-A Iowa Cubs.
 During the season, he was up and down, having two short call-ups followed by activation midway through September (following roster expansion).
 He ended the 2005 season having played in just 23 games at the majors, during which he hit 1 home run and had 5 RBIs.